Puppy Development Milestones: What To Expect

 During the 8 to 12-week period, puppies typically start to show progress in their housebreaking skills.
 With more control over their bladder and bowel movements, they can begin to develop a routine.
 Establishing a consistent schedule for feeding, potty breaks, and playtime aids in their housebreaking process.
 Continually reinforcing positive behaviors, such as eliminating in the designated area and providing ample praise and rewards, helps solidify their understanding of where and when to relieve themselves.
 Consistency and patience are key in successful housebreaking.

-with Other Dogs
+Socializing with Other Dogs

 Between 8 to 12 weeks, puppies become increasingly social and receptive to interactions with other dogs.
 It's important to expose them to a variety of positive social experiences with well-mannered and vaccinated dogs.
-Controlled playdates or puppy provide opportunities for them to learn appropriate social behaviors.
+Controlled playdates or puppy classes provide opportunities for them to learn appropriate social behaviors.
 These interactions help puppies develop important social skills, build confidence, and understand the dynamics of canine communication.
 Socializing with other dogs fosters a well-rounded and sociable adult dog.

 12 to 16 Weeks